Self-stabilisation of cellular automata on tilings: Two-dimensional case

 \begin{example}[Strongly $2$-fillable] Consider the set of Wang tiles depicted in Figure~\ref{fig:exp:paths}.
 The decorations symbolise the edge colours, hence there are three possible colours: ``horizontal line'', ``vertical line'' and ``none''.
 Let $X$ denote the space of all valid tilings.
 It can be verified that $X$ is strongly $2$-fillable but not single-cell fillable. \exampleqed \end{example}

 For $\ell=1$, strong $\ell$-fillability corresponds to single-cell fillability.
 Therefore, in what follows, we will assume that $\ell\geq 2$.
-The construction that we present below is slightly different from the one of~\cite{FaMaTa19}, allowing for a simpler proof.
-The proof in the conference article had some inaccuracies which are now avoided.
+The construction that we present below is slightly different from the one of the earlier article~\cite{FaMaTa19}, allowing for a simpler proof.
+The proof from the latter article had some inaccuracies which are now avoided.

-Let $X$ be a strongly $\ell$-fillable tiling space, and let us design a CA that corrects finite perturbations of $X$.
+Let us design a CA that corrects the finite perturbations of a strongly $\ell$-fillable tiling space~$X$.
 Let $\psi\colon\Sigma^{4\ell}\to \Sigma^{\ell^2}$ be a function that maps some $(a_1,\ldots,a_{4\ell})\in \Sigma^{4\ell}$ to an element of $\Sigma^{\ell^2}$, such that the pattern formed by these values is a defect-free pattern.
-The aim is to apply $\psi$ on a collection of non-overlapping, non-touching $\ell$-squares containing defects so as to reduce the number of defects.
-More specifically, the CA must (locally) select some $\ell$-squares containing defects in such a way that the following two conditions are satisfied: \begin{enumerate} \item Every two selected $\ell$-squares are at distance at least~$1$ (they do not overlap or touch each other). \item If the configuration contains a defect, then at least one $\ell$-square containing a defect is selected. \end{enumerate} To this end, let us first identify a set of cells that will play the role of the top-right corners of the selected $\ell$-squares.
+The aim is to apply $\psi$ on a collection of non-overlapping, non-adjacent $\ell$-squares containing defects so as to reduce the number of defects.
+More specifically, the CA must (locally) select some $\ell$-squares containing defects in such a way that the following two conditions are satisfied: \begin{enumerate} \itemsep=0.95pt \item Every two selected $\ell$-squares are at distance at least~$1$ (they do not overlap or touch each other). \item If the configuration contains a defect, then at least one $\ell$-square containing a defect is selected. \end{enumerate} To this end, let us first identify a set of cells that will play the role of the top-right corners of the selected $\ell$-squares.
 Given a configuration $x\in \Sigma^{\ZZ^2}$, let us denote again the set of cells having a NE-defect by $\DefNE(x)=\big\{c\in\ZZ^2 : \text{$v_1(x_{c},x_{c+e_1})=0$ or $v_2(x_{c},x_{c+e_2})=0$}\big\}$.
 For the sake of clarity, we first define a stabilising CA in the case $\ell=2$, and then treat the general case.

 \paragraph{Case $\ell=2$.} We say that a cell $c\in \ZZ^2$ is a \emph{NE-corner} if $c\in\DefNE(x)$ and

 See Figure~\ref{fig:NeighbFourCol} for an illustration of the definition.
 We denote by $\CorNE(x)$ the set of NE-corners in a configuration $x\in \Sigma^{\ZZ^2}$.